simonachkar/mcda5550-pwa/02-local-storage/README.md

 # localStorage

-This section explores localStorage, and how to leverage it in a PWA.
+This app explores localStorage, and how to leverage it in a PWA.

 ## Getting Started